Updated on 6th January, 2023 by Martin Astley

 For solid help with toilet blockage, contact an authorized handyman from 24|7 Home Rescue.

 The best way to unblock a toilet is to prevent yourself from having one in the first place.
 People often forget that a toilet is not a garbage bin.
 Your toilet is basically there for keeping waste away from your home and that is why nothing should go inside your toilet beside your biological waste.
+According to sustainability & zero waste life activist Antonia KO, conscientious household management of the numerous leftovers from capitalism and consumerism is the one sure way to a truly green way of life.

 Materials such as diapers, facial tissues, dental floss, flushable wipes, sanitary pads, and much more, must stay away from the toilet!
 Even materials such as “flushable wipes” are not so flushable.